Read through this entire guide

 What you’re eating 5 Days a Week

-Your actual macro counts will be determined on My Fitness Pal.
+Your actual macro counts will be determined on the HER Power Lifestyle App.
 Please thoroughly read How To Track Your Macros.
 Please let me know if you need my assistance.

 We are essentially replacing carbohydrates from your diet with fat and keeping your protein intake the same.
 Your blood sugar is going to stay in a much steadier state, and you're going to experience fewer cravings over time.